Funding a Cook Islands Trust

 All assets transferred to a Cook Islands trust must be valued at fair market value on the date of transfer.
 For publicly traded securities, the closing price on the transfer date is sufficient.
 For real estate, business interests, and other illiquid assets, independent appraisals may be required.

 The transfer itself is generally not a taxable event if the trust is structured as a grantor trust, which most Cook Islands trusts for U.S. persons are.
-However, every transfer triggers reporting obligations.
+Every transfer triggers reporting obligations, however.
 The trust must be disclosed on Form 3520 in the year of funding, and foreign accounts holding trust assets must be reported annually on FBAR (FinCEN Form 114) and potentially Form 8938.
-These are information returns rather than tax payments, but the penalties for noncompliance are substantial.
+These are information returns rather than tax payments, but the penalties for noncompliance are substantial—$10,000 or more per form per year.

-Cost basis documentation should be organized before funding rather than reconstructed afterward.
-The trustee will need basis information for all transferred assets to properly calculate gains if assets are later sold.
+Cost basis documentation is easier to organize before funding than to reconstruct afterward.
+The CPA will need basis information for all transferred assets to properly calculate gains if assets are later sold.
 For assets held long-term or acquired through multiple transactions, gathering this information can be time-consuming.

 Common Funding Mistakes

-The most consequential funding errors tend to involve timing, documentation, and coordination rather than the mechanics of any individual transfer.
-Waiting too long to begin the funding process, failing to prepare source of funds documentation in advance, or neglecting to confirm that the trustee’s accounts are open before initiating transfers are all avoidable problems that create unnecessary delays and risk.
+The most consequential funding errors involve timing, documentation, and coordination rather than the mechanics of any individual transfer.
+Starting too late, failing to prepare source-of-funds documentation, or neglecting to confirm that the trustee’s accounts are open before initiating transfers all create unnecessary delays and risk.

-Other common funding errors include funding the trust with substantially all assets without retaining sufficient domestic liquidity, failing to coordinate with a tax advisor on reporting obligations, and assuming that the trust provides protection before assets have actually been transferred.
+Other common funding errors include moving substantially all assets without keeping enough domestic liquidity, failing to coordinate reporting with a CPA, and assuming the trust is protective before assets have actually been transferred.

 Coordinating the Advisory Team